angieEncoded/TabiTicketing/README.md

 # TabiTicketing (Formerly TabiCRM)
+- This is a rewrite of my Python Django capstone project from school.

 ## A lightweight ticketing system designed for speed and ease of use.
 Limited bloat, just the stuff.